Preparing for your first shooting competition

 I didn’t mention how many rounds to bring, as that differs at every shoot.
 However, to give a general idea, I’d say 3x the advertised round count will get you through if you’re not a practiced shooter.
 You have to be the judge; keep in mind that steel targets can be narrow and difficult to hit.
 This newest shoot we’re conducting will consciously feature lower round counts than typical given the cost of ammunition over the past couple years, but come prepared…especially if you’re not a great shot!

 Also, you should bring some sort of chamber flag if you have one.
 This is not a commonly thought-of piece of equipment outside of competition, but it often comes with new firearms out of the box: it’s generally a piece of brightly-colored plastic that plugs into the chamber to indicate that there is no round present and the slide, cylinder, or bolt is open.
-However, one need not necessarily go out in search of such a thing; a large, brightly-colored zip tie stuck in the chamber will work, or a piece of trimmer line (which I had on-hand and have to use as I cannot find my old flags at the moment!) or drinking straw and brightly-colored electrical tape (notice the trend of “brightly-colored”?).
+However, one need not necessarily go out in search of such a thing; a large, brightly-colored zip tie stuck in the chamber will work, or a piece of trimmer line (which I had on-hand and have to use as I cannot find my old flags at the moment!) or drinking straws with brightly-colored electrical tape (notice the trend of “brightly-colored”?).
 You can be creative, or you can pay for some.

-Lastly, all your equipment should be in good working order (which is mentioned in the Second Amendment’s “well-regulated” descriptor), but you might want to bring spare parts depending on your platform.
+Lastly, all your equipment should be in good working order (as referred to in the Second Amendment’s “well-regulated” descriptor), but you might want to bring spare parts depending on your platform.
 For instance, since I like shooting CZ-75s I typically bring a spare slide stop and a firing pin retaining pin.
-Your mileage may vary…I usually bring a spare gun for each platform for expedience, but that’s just me.
+Your mileage may vary.
+I usually bring a spare gun for each platform for expedience, but that’s just me.

 IN SUMMARY